subtopic 2.2: Energy and biomass in ecosystems

 - Ingestion:

-- Consumers ingest food containing carbon compounds from primary producers (plants and algae) or other consumers.
+- Consumers take in food containing carbon compounds from primary producers (e.g., plants and algae) or other consumers.

-- The ingested food includes a variety of organic materials such as carbohydrates, proteins, and fats.
+- The food includes various organic materials such as carbohydrates, proteins, and fats.

 - Absorption and Assimilation:

-- During digestion, the ingested food is broken down into smaller molecules that can be absorbed through the gut lining into the bloodstream.
+- Through digestion, food is broken down into smaller molecules, which are absorbed through the gut lining into the bloodstream.

-- These absorbed nutrients are then assimilated into the body’s cells and tissues, contributing to growth and maintenance.
+- These nutrients are then assimilated into cells and tissues, supporting growth and maintenance.

 - Faecal Waste:

-- Not all ingested food is digested and absorbed.
-The undigested and unabsorbed material is excreted as faecal waste.
+- Not all ingested food is digested and absorbed; undigested materials are excreted as faecal waste.

-- Faecal waste is excluded from the calculation of secondary productivity because it does not contribute to the gain in biomass.
+- Faecal waste is excluded from secondary productivity calculations as it doesn’t contribute to biomass gain.

 Importance of Secondary Productivity